cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 ### Protected Header

-TBD 0 (typ), TBD 1 (payload has alg) and TBD 2 (payload content type) are MUST be present in the protected header and MUST NOT be present in the unprotected header.
+TBD 0 (typ), TBD 1 (payload has alg) and TBD 2 (payload content type) MUST be present in the protected header and MUST NOT be present in the unprotected header.

 ~~~~ cbor-diag
 {